History of Turkmenistan: Soviet Union

 On 27 October 1924, the Turkestan ASSR was dissolved.
 In accordance with the decree of the Central Executive Committee of the USSR and the Turkmen SSR, it became one of the republics of the Soviet Union.
 At this time the modern borders of Turkmenistan were formed.
 The Turkmen Government renamed Ashgabat into Poltoratsk after a local revolutionary, however the name "Ashgabat" was restored in 1927.
 In February 1925, the Turkmenistan Communist Party held its first Congress in Ashkhabad.
 From this period onward the city experienced rapid growth and industrialisation, although it was severely disrupted by the October 1948 Ashgabat earthquake.
 With an estimated surface wave magnitude of 7.3, the earthquake killed 10,000–110,000.
 According to other local sources, two-thirds of a population of 176,000 inhabitants perished.

 In the 1950s, the 1,375 kilometre long Qaraqum Canal was built.
-Draining the Amu-Darya river, it enabled huge areas to be opened for cotton production.
+Draining the Amu Darya river, it enabled huge areas to be opened for cotton production.
 It also greatly diminished the inflow of water to the Aral Sea, resulting in an ecological catastrophe.

 Turkmenistan was not among the most economically developed Soviet republics, with a largely agrarian economy.
-This is despite exploration and exploitation of enormous oil and gas resources – discovery of 62 trillion cubic feet Dawletabad gas field in the 1960s became the largest gas field find in the world outside Russia and Middle East.
+This is despite exploration and exploitation of enormous oil and gas resources – discovery of 62 trillion cubic feet Dauletabad gas field in the 1960s became the largest gas field find in the world outside Russia and Middle East.